-Keith Reid-Cleveland is a Chicago-based writer who creates content in the realms of higher education, entertainment, nerd content, politics, and sports.
+Keith Reid-Cleveland is a Chicago-based writer who creates content about technology, higher education, entertainment, nerd content, politics, and sports.

 The College Programming Office recruited UChicago Creative to produce videos that could help teach upperclassmen and recent graduates how to prepare for adulthood in a series of videos.
 The videos focused on financial literacy, job benefits, and apartment hunting, respectively.

 If you’re in your twenties or thirties and grew up on anime, chances are you’re familiar with Yoshihiro Togashi’s Yu Yu Hakusho.
 More than 20 years since its original release, it continues to remain a fan-favorite series packed with relatable character arcs and expertly-choreographed fight scenes.

 Yu Yu Hakusho follows the adventures of teenager Yusuke Urameshi, who is brought back from the dead to fight hordes of dangerous demons and protect the living world.
 But this...

 Repairing strained relationships takes work, but the rewards repay that work many times over

 The Kovler Diabetes Center reached out to UChicago Creative to create an overview brochure that showcased their world-defining research into diabetes and related subjects.

 During the creative process, I had the pleasure of interviewing staff members to craft profiles about their work.

 The cover of 1970's 'Black Lightning' comic book No...